RiverCityDFIR/rcdf-interactive-signin-analyzer/README.md

 ## Disclaimer

-This tool is an independent project developed by Steve Rorabaugh using personal equipment and test data.
+This tool is an independent project developed by Steve Rorabaugh.

 It is not affiliated with, endorsed by, or sponsored by any government agency, employer, or third-party organization.